-Parents are to drop students off before school by the Gymnasium, located at 304 South FM 356.
+Parents are to drop off their students in the morning at school in the car rider line that forms down Magnolia Street behind the police station.
+To alleviate traffic congestion, parents will need to follow FM 356 then turn right onto Houston Street and follow that street to Magnolia.
+Please do not cut in front of others or block private driveways that are following these new procedures.
 (NOT BEFORE 7:15 A.M. and NO LATER than 7:45 A.M.)
 Parents conducting school business should park in the front parking lot by the office and walk their children in the building.